junxit/us-congress-bills-110/metadata.md

 - 2007-06-25 — Placed on the Union Calendar, Calendar No. 128.
 - 2007-06-25 — Reported (Amended) by the Committee on Education and Labor.
 H. Rept.
 110-210.
 - 2007-06-25 — Reported (Amended) by the Committee on Education and Labor.
 H. Rept.
 110-210.
+- 2007-07-10 — Rules Committee Resolution H. Res.
+531 Reported to House.
+Rule provides for consideration of H.R.
+2669 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+A specified amendment is in order.
+All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+The amendment in the nature of a substitute recommended by the Committee on Education and Labor now printed in the bill, modified by the amendment printed in part A of the report of the Committee on Rules accompanying this resolution, shall be considered as adopted.
+- 2007-07-11 — Amendment (A002) in the nature of a substitute offered by Mr. McKeon. (consideration: CR H7545-7555; text: CR H7545-7548)
+- 2007-07-11 — Amendment agreed to by House: On agreeing to the Rules amendment (A001) as modified Agreed to without objection.
+- 2007-07-11 — Amendment failed by House: On agreeing to the McKeon amendment (A002) Failed by the Yeas and Nays: 189 - 231 (Roll no. 611).
+- 2007-07-11 — Amendment in the nature of a substitute reported by the House Committee on Rules. (consideration: CR H7517-7530)
+- 2007-07-11 — Considered under the provisions of rule H. Res.
+531. (consideration: CR H7506-7558; text of measure as reported in House: CR H7506-7517)
+- 2007-07-11 — DEBATE - Pursuant to the provisions of H.Res.
+531, the House proceeded with 60 minutes of debate on the McKeon amendment in the nature of a substitute.
+- 2007-07-11 — DEBATE - The House proceeded with one hour of debate on H.R.
+2669.
+- 2007-07-11 — Floor summary: DEBATE - The House proceeded with 10 minutes of debate on the Roskam motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill to be reported back to the House promptly with an amendment providing that a borrower who is a full-time elected public official who receives compensation for such elected position, or who is a registered lobbyist at either the Federal or State level who receives compensation for lobbying activities, shall be ineligible for any of the loan forgiveness programs included in the bill.
+- 2007-07-11 — House amendment agreed to: On agreeing to the Rules amendment (A001) as modified Agreed to without objection.
+- 2007-07-11 — House amendment not agreed to: On agreeing to the McKeon amendment (A002) Failed by the Yeas and Nays: 189 - 231 (Roll no. 611).
+- 2007-07-11 — House amendment offered
+- 2007-07-11 — House amendment offered
+- 2007-07-11 — House amendment offered/reported by : Amendment (A002) in the nature of a substitute offered by Mr. McKeon.(consideration: CR H7545-7555; text: CR H7545-7548)
+- 2007-07-11 — House amendment offered/reported by : Amendment in the nature of a substitute reported by the House Committee on Rules.(consideration: CR H7517-7530)
+- 2007-07-11 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-07-11 — Mr. Roskam moved to recommit with instructions to Education and Labor. (consideration: CR H7555-7558)
+- 2007-07-11 — On agreeing to the McKeon amendment (A002) Failed by the Yeas and Nays: 189 - 231 (Roll no. 611).
+- 2007-07-11 — On agreeing to the Rules amendment (A001) as modified Agreed to without objection.
+- 2007-07-11 — On motion to recommit with instructions Failed by recorded vote: 199 - 223 (Roll no. 612).
+- 2007-07-11 — On passage Passed by recorded vote: 273 - 149 (Roll no. 613).
+- 2007-07-11 — Passed/agreed to in House: On passage Passed by recorded vote: 273 - 149 (Roll no. 613).
+- 2007-07-11 — Roll call votes on amendments in House
+- 2007-07-11 — Rule H. Res.
+531 passed House.
+- 2007-07-11 — Rule provides for consideration of H.R.
+2669 with 1 hour of general debate.
+Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
+Measure will be considered read.
+A specified amendment is in order.
+All points of order against consideration of the bill are waived except those arising under clause 9 or 10 of rule XXI.
+The amendment in the nature of a substitute recommended by the Committee on Education and Labor now printed in the bill, modified by the amendment printed in part A of the report of the Committee on Rules accompanying this resolution, shall be considered as adopted.
+- 2007-07-11 — Rules amendment (A001) modified by unanimous consent.
+Modification made in order pursuant to the provisions of H. Res.
+531, printed in Part A of House Report 110-224 and considered as adopted. (text as modified: CR H7517-7530)
+- 2007-07-11 — The Clerk was authorized to correct section numbers, punctuation, and cross references, and to make other necessary technical and conforming corrections in the engrossment of H.R.
+2669.
+- 2007-07-11 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H7555)